NHSDigital/software-engineering-quality-framework/practices/cloud-services.md

 ## Details

-- Configure all infrastructure using declarative code such as Terraform and CloudFormation (see [everything as code](../patterns/everything-as-code.md)).
+- Configure all infrastructure using declarative code such as Terraform or CloudFormation (see [everything as code](../patterns/everything-as-code.md)).
 - Automate monitoring and alerting (see [automate everything](../patterns/automate-everything.md) and [observability](observability.md).
 - Prefer serverless platform as a service (PaaS) over infrastructure as a service (IaaS) (see [outsource bottom up](../patterns/outsource-bottom-up.md)).
 - Where not serverless use ephemeral and immutable infrastructure.